 Speaking of all things Love, have I told you how much I love rhubarb?
 No?
 I really love it, I love the tartness of it and the colours of it, I even love the shape of those big leaves.
 My grandparents used to grow it in their back garden so I've eaten my fair share of it.
 Stewed rhubarb with custard was one of my favourite treats as a kid but I also love rhubarb tarts and crumbles.
 These little tarts are now on my favourites list, made with stem ginger and topped with pistachio crumbs this is perfect for a special treat.
 I serve it with cardamom and vanilla cream but you can serve it with regular whipped cream if you prefer.

 These tarts are really easy to make, so if you're stressing over the main meal and thinking dessert is another hassle, think again.
 Buy the puff pastry, because who has the time to be making that right?
-Forced rhubarb is in season now so you shouldn't have any problems finding that, let is soak in some ginger, syrup and sugar and it's ready to go.
+Forced rhubarb is in season now so you shouldn't have any problems finding that, let it soak in some ginger, syrup and sugar and it's ready to go.
 While they are cooking, get your pistachios ready and whip up that cream, and you're done.
 Easy as pie.
 I hope you have a lovely Valentine's Day whatever you do x

-Rhubarb & Ginger Tarts
+Rhubarb and Ginger Tarts

-- 220 g rhubarb , washed and cut into lengths
+- 220 g rhubarb washed and cut into lengths

-- 1 piece of stem ginger , chopped
+- 1 piece of stem ginger chopped

 - 2 level tbs golden castor sugar